 When will this affect me?

-The new water rates are now in effect.
 Depending on how much water you use, it may affect your water utility bills.
-If you have concerns regarding the impact of the new rate model, please contact us for further discussion.
+If you have concerns regarding the impact of this model, please contact us for further discussion.

 How much will I pay for water?

 How much you pay for water depends on how much water you use and how much arable area is on your property.

-The new rate model allots water based on arable area on an annual basis, as follows:
+The rate model allots water based on arable area on an annual basis, as follows:

 ||Base Fee (per acre of arable area)